COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/data-processing.md

 These algorithms can help improve the quality of the dataset and ultimately lead to more accurate and reliable analysis results.

+Outlier handling algorithms can use various methods for identification and management, including statistical-based, machine learning-based, and deep learning-based approaches.
+Common statistical-based methods include the 3σ rule, box plot method, etc. Machine learning-based methods include Local Outlier Factor (LOF), Isolation Forest, etc., while deep learning-based methods include Autoencoder, etc.

+When dealing with outliers, it is necessary to choose the appropriate algorithm based on the specific scenario.
+Sometimes, certain outliers may contain useful information, and therefore require careful consideration and management.
+In general, through appropriate outlier handling algorithms, the quality of the dataset can be improved, and the accuracy of the results can be enhanced.

 > [Outlier - Wikipedia](https://en.wikipedia.org/wiki/Outlier)

 #### Parameters